-You don’t need a fancy data point to know that the cost of college is rising, but here’s one anyway: The average price of tuition and fees for a private four-year school in 2017 was $32,410, according to the College Board.
+If you want to learn how to save for kids’ college expenses, you’re probably already aware that the cost of education has long been rising.
+The average price of tuition and fees for a private four-year school in 2020 was $32,410, according to the College Board.
 And that figure doesn’t include extras such as room and board.

 To meet climbing costs, it’s wise to begin saving up as soon as possible for your kids, rather than waiting until the last minute to pay for college.

 There are many ways to sock away funds for the future.
 Many consumers see 529 college savings plans as the best way to save for kids’ college costs, but education savings accounts and Roth IRAs are helpful alternatives.
 Make sure you evaluate all of your college-savings options before picking the best one for your family.

 With 529 plans, it’s best to open an account for each of your children, as you’re not allowed to make withdrawals for someone other than the beneficiary.

 If your kids are more than four years apart in age, however, you could get by with one 529.
 You can change the beneficiary once your oldest child has graduated.